 Mackenzie Cook is a junior attending Cy-Fair High School in Cypress, TX.
 She has previously been published in Midwestern University’s literary and arts magazine Voices, CICADA, Blue Marble Review, and Lithium Magazine.
 She also is head editor for her high school publication, Voices In Ink, and is a member of the WITS Bayouth Collective.
-You can find her gushing over poetry, monarchs and more on her Instagram, @absolutefluidity.
+You can find her gushing over poetry, monarchs, and more on her Instagram, @absolutefluidity.

-A Conversation with Mackenzie Cook
+A Conversation between Mackenzie Cook and Lily Bechtold

 1. Hi, Mackenzie!
 Thanks so much for talking to us today!
 Your poem in Issue Three, “queer love is a car crash,” is amazing.
 How did this poem begin?
 Was there one specific point of inspiration?